本文へジャンプ

 Key publications

-1. Epistemology for the Rest of the World.
-Mizumoto, Stich, McCready (eds.), Oxford University Press (2018).
+1. Mizumoto, M., Stephen Stich and Eric McCready (eds.)
+(2018).
+Epistemology for the Rest of the World.
+Oxford University Press.

 Equipment

-Online questionnaire research platforms, software for statistical analysis, etc.
+Online questionnaire research platforms, software for statistical analysis, LLMs, etc.

 Teaching policy